catalin12000/project645/README.md

 ### Data Preparation

-The bvh motions files including "salsa", "martial" and "indian" are included in the "train_data_bvh" folder.
+The bvh motion files including "salsa", "martial" and "indian" are included in the "train_data_bvh" folder.

 Then to transform the bvh files into training data, go to the folder "code" and run:
 ```
 python code/generate_training_pos_data.py
 ```

-You will need to change the directory of the source motion folder and the target motioin folder on the last line.
-If you don't change anything, this code will create a directory "./train_data_pos/martial" and generate the training data for martial dances in this folder.
+You will need to change the directory of the source motion folder and the target motion folder.
+If you don't change anything, this code will create a directory "./train_data_pos/martial" and generate the training data for martial dances in this folder for positional encoding.

 ### Training